xjm/drupal_core_release/README.md

    `/path/to/core_release/tag.sh`

+   You will be prompted to enter the release number, as well as the previous and next release numbers if it is not a normal patch release,

 3. Your drush rn output will be copied to the clipboard if you have pbcopy (Mac), or output directly otherwise.
 Add it to your release notes.